skyflowapi/aws-analytics-demo/README.md

 );
 ```

-## Skyflow vault
+## Create a Skyflow Data Privacy Vault

-Create a Skyflow vault with the following table name and schema, to be able to run this demo code.
-If you need a different structure, adjust the code accordingly.
+Create a Skyflow vault with the following table name and schema so you can run this demo code.
+If you need a different structure, adjust the demo code accordingly.

 ![Vault schema](docs/img/vaultstructure.png)

-## Setting up the Lambda Functions
+## Set Up the Lambda Functions

-First, make sure that you have serverless framework installed, since both lambda projects are based on it for packaging and deployment.
+First, make sure that you have a serverless framework installed, since both Lambda projects are based on it for packaging and deployment.
 ```
 npm install -g serverless
 ```
-In order for it to work, you'll also need AWS CLI installed and configured (with credentials and options).
+For the Lambda functions to work, you'll also need to install and configure the AWS CLI with credentials and options.

 ### DynamoDB Processor Lambda

-Go to the dynamodb-processor-lambda folder and install the dependencies.
+Go to the `dynamodb-processor-lambda` folder and install the dependencies.
 ```
 npm i
 ```

-Edit the serverless.yml file and replace the variables according to the resources generated by the cloudformation script.
+Edit the `serverless.yml` file and replace the variables according to the resources generated by the CloudFormation script.
 The security group id, has to be the one for the KafkaClientSG security group, and the subnet id's the ones of the private subnets.

-In the event configuration and the policies in the serverless.yaml file, replace the ARNs, with the ARNs of the resources generated by the cloudformation script.
-Also set the name of the topic in the environment variables, this is the topic where the data will be pushed to.
+Replace the ARNs in the event configuration and policies in the `serverless.yaml` file with the ARNs of the resources generated by the CloudFormation script.
+Also, set the name of the topic in the environment variables, this is the topic where the data will be pushed to.

 Example:
 ```